-- // (i.e. comments)
+- (// (i.e. comments) - (Point)

-- Point

 - Line

-- (Spline) (through points)
+- Spline (through points)

 - BSpline (i.e. a Bézier curve)

 - Ellipse (arc): as defined in Gmsh's OpenCASCADE kernel, the first point defines the start of the arc, the second point the centre and the fourth point the end.
 The third point is not used.
 The start point along with the centre point form the major axis and the minor axis is then computed so that the end point falls onto the arc.
 The major axis must always be greater or equal to the minor axis.

 - Circle (arc): the circle is a special case of the ellipse where the third point is skipped.
 The distances between the start and end points and the centre point must be equal or an error will be thrown.

 - Line Loop

 - Plane Surface

-At the present time, NekMesh does not support the full scripting capabilities of the GEO format.
+At the present time, NekMesh does not support the full scripting capabilities of the GEO format, but the evaluation of simple variables is supported.
 The used GEO files should be a straightforward succession of entity creations (see list above).
-This should however allow for the creation of quite a wide range of 2D geometries by transformation of arbitrary curves into generic splines and arcs.
+This should however allow for the creation of quite a wide range of 2D and 3D geometries by transformation of arbitrary curves into generic splines and arcs.